XAT- Xavier Aptitude Test 2026

 The ability and capability of each individual vary.
-Therefore before drawing the CAT preparation time table, one should be able to assess what are their pluses and minuses.
-How much time is required for CAT preparation, to complete the CAT syllabus and also be well versed with the exam pattern of CAT.
-Accordingly, they can divide the CAT exam preparation time that they need to devote for each section.
+Therefore, before drawing up the CAT preparation timetable, one should be able to assess their strengths and weaknesses.
+How much time is required for CAT preparation, to complete the CAT syllabus and also be well-versed with the exam pattern of CAT?
+Accordingly, they can divide the CAT exam preparation time that they need to devote to each section.
 The CAT 2025 preparation timetable should be both realistic and the targets should be achievable.

 Quick Links